 November 2015.
 I could write a book on my short two months at F.B.
 International School and indeed one day I will be documenting those crazy days in detail with the addition of my Cambodian short stories to the LL archives.
 From my borderline psychotic boss and his mass firings, to the school’s ridiculous rules and late salary payments there was never a dull moment.
 This last photo is of my final end-of-term class where I treated the kids to a viewing of Ferris Bueller’s Day Off.
 I’d ordered two large cakes from a local bakery and one girl brought in a tub of home-cooked fried chicken.
 Looking back I can’t help but feel that I let those kids down by leaving so quickly.
 If I could go back and complete the year, suck up all the madness I had to deal with… I would.
 If you’re reading this guys I’m so sorry, you deserved better.

 Like this?
-Check out more My 5s from around Siem Reap.
+Check out more travel reports from around Siem Reap.

 Or maybe delve further afield with my reports across Cambodia.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.